 The Venice Jetty is considered an excellent fishing spot

 During the heat of the day, fish get a bit lethargic, but when the sun goes down, fish are more likely to bite.
-Night fishing is fun and some popular spots for night fishing, especially on local bridges and docks, include the Venice Jetty, Casey Key’s Blackburn Point Swing Bridge, Siesta Key’s Point of Rocks, and New Pass Bridge connecting Lido and Longboat Keys.
+Night fishing is fun and some popular spots for night fishing, especially on local bridges and docks, including the Venice Jetty, Casey Key’s Blackburn Point Swing Bridge, Siesta Key’s Point of Rocks, and New Pass Bridge connecting Lido and Longboat Keys.

 Follow the Fragrance